syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 ![howto](how-to_images/howto1.png)

-If you are set autocomplete `Value` string that is present in the data source, the hidden input value holds the corresponding ‘key’ value.
+If you set autocomplete `Value` property as a string that is present in the data source, the hidden input value holds the corresponding `Key` value.
 This is used for validation purpose in the autocomplete.
-For example,  The ‘Arizona’ text holds the key value of ‘s3’.
-The autocomplete default value ‘Arizona’ text is present in the ‘countryName’ field of data source and also this field is mapped for the autocomplete ‘text’ property.
+For example, ‘Arizona’ text holds the key value of ‘s3’.
+The autocomplete default value ‘Arizona’ is present in the ‘countryName’ of data source and also this field is mapped for autocomplete `Text` property.
 So, hidden input value holds the ‘s3’ value.

 The following screenshot illustrates the previous hidden input state of code.

 ![howto](how-to_images/howto2.png)

-If you are set autocomplete `Value` string that is not present in the data source, the hidden input value holds the autocomplete value.
-For example, the autocomplete default value ‘New York’ text is not present in the ‘countryName’ field of data source.
-So, the hidden input value holds the ‘New York’ string.
+If you set autocomplete `Value` property as a string that is not present in the data source, the hidden input value holds the autocomplete value.
+For example, if autocomplete default value is ‘New York’ and not present in the ‘countryName’ of data source, the hidden input value holds the ‘New York’string.

 Refer to the following code sample.